endolith/Keith_Edmonds_vote_sim/README.md

 There are three selection methods: `Utilitarian`, `STAR` and `Hare_Ballots` .
 These choose winners from all candidates based on the voters' scores.

-There are four Reweight methods: `Jefferson`, `Webster`, `Unitary` and `Allocate`.
+There are four Reweight methods: `Jefferson`, `Webster`, `Scale Score`, `Cap Score`, `Allocate` and `Allocate Current`.
 These alter the scores between rounds based on the winner to ensure an outcome which passes the standard criteria for Proportional Representation.

-All combinations are possible, which means that there are 12 basic systems.
+All combinations are possible, which means that there are 18 basic systems.
+Not all systems are 'good' or pass even basic criteria.

-There is also the option of applying the KP transform to any system which means there are 24 possible systems.
+There is also the option of applying the KP transform to any system which means there are 36 possible systems.
+Some systems become the same under the KP transform.

 We know from the Gibbard-Satterthwaite theorem, as well as the Balinski & Young's Impossibility Theorem, that there is no chance to make a perfect method.
 The task is then to mitigate the consequences of the flaws to get the best results in the end.
 To judge "best", many evaluation metrics are plotted for each system to compared under.